projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-ioc-virt.rst

 The native CBC char devices only include ``/dev/cbc-lifecycle``, ``/dev/cbc-signals``, and ``/dev/cbc-raw0`` - ``/dev/cbc-raw11``.
 Others
 are not used by the IOC DM.
-IOC DM opens the ``/dev/ptmx`` device to create a pair of devices (master and slave), The IOC DM uses these devices to communicate with UART DM since UART DM needs a TTY capable device as its backend.
+IOC DM opens the ``/dev/ptmx`` device to create a pair of devices (primary and secondary), The IOC DM uses these devices to communicate with UART DM since UART DM needs a TTY capable device as its backend.